botirk38/zeropool/README.md

 ## Credits

 Built with ❤️ for the Rust community.
-Inspired by the need for secure, high-performance buffer management in production systems.
+Inspired by the need for high-performance buffer management in production systems.